himalayahall/demo/src/main/marimo/req_design_test.md

   10. [Start](#start-session) the replay session.
 Events will start streaming at the new speed.
 When this replay session finishes take a look at the service log tail.
 Replay **duration** should be approximately *half* the previous replay session since the stream was replayed at *twice* the normal speed.

   11. One final test to get a sense of the raw performance of replay server.
 First, [create](#create-session) a new replay session.
-Then [set](#change-replay-speed) replay speed for the new session to a very large value, e.g. `1000.0`.
+Then [set](#change-replay-speed) replay speed for the new session to a large value, e.g. `1000.0`.
 Finally, [start](#start-session) the session.
 When this replay session finishes take a look the service log tail.
 Replay duration will be a much smaller number!
 <!---->
 ### Automation recipe for kicking the tires